glennz/react-form-demo/README.md

 2 build web component (done)

-3 unit test (yet to do)
+3 unit test (yet to be done)

 4 add redux and redux persist (done)

-5 validation (done most of them as they are not fully defined in the requirement)
+5 validation (done most of them as they are not fully defined in the requirement. date of birth validation is not covered)

 6 page navigation and local state/ global state management (done)

 7 style (done)

-8 bit.dev to manage web component and publish to npm as component library to reuse (yet to do)
+8 bit.dev to manage web component and publish to npm as component library to reuse (yet to be done)

 9 nestjs api (server side receive form data request, yet to do but this is not required)

 10 tested on Chrome and IE (done)

-11 E2E auto test (yet to do)
+11 E2E auto test (yet to be done)

 Demo website